 Instructions

-- Preheat oven to 450 degrees.
-On a large rimmed baking sheet, toss the potatoes with 2 tablespoons oil, 1 ½ teaspoons salt, and ¼ teaspoon pepper.
+- Preheat oven to 400°f degrees.
+In a large cast iron skillet, toss the potatoes with 2 tablespoons oil, and sprinkle with salt and pepper.

 - Nestle chicken, breast side up, among potatoes; rub chicken with remaining tablespoon oil, and season each with salt and pepper.